 Code Unit - When a character set encoding uses differing variable width representations for characters, the units making up these variable width representations are called code units.
 For example the UTF-8 encoding uses between 1 and 4 code units to represent characters, and for UTF-8, the individual code units are single bytes.
 DFDL's interpretation of the UTF-16 encoding is either fixed or variable width.
 When format property dfdl:utf16Width 'variable' then UTF-16 is variable width and this encoding uses either one or two code units per character, but in this case each individual code unit is a 16-bit value.
 When a character set is fixed width, then there is no distinction between a code unit and a code point.

 Coded Character Set Identifier (CCSID) - An alternate identifier of a character set encoding.
 Originally created by IBM, CCSIDs are a broadly used industry standard.
-[14]
+See [14]

 Component - A construct within a DFDL schema that may contain a DFDL annotation.